Uberspace/lab/source/guide_postgresql.rst

  psql (PostgreSQL) 13.2
  [isabell@stardust ~]$

 For the new database cluster, create the temporary password file.
-You can copy the existing .pgpass file as base, but finally only the password is necessary.
+You can copy the existing .pgpass file as a base, but make sure to delete everything (header, usernames, hostnames, etc.) except the password.

 In our example this would be: